Probing New Limits for the Violation of the Equivalence Principle in the solar-reactor neutrino sector as a next to leading order effect: VEP Model for Massive Neutrinos

 \eq{ V_W^{(f)}= \frac{\sqrt{2}}{2}G_F n_e\left(

 \right)\ , }

-that describes the influence of a material medium on the neutrino conversion, known as the MSW effect~\cite{MS,W}.
-In expression (\ref{eq:V-weak}), $G_F$ is the Fermi constant and $n_e\equiv n_e(x)$ is the electron number density, used to describe globally neutral matter distributions.
-In our case, $n_e$ describes the Sun's and Earth's density profiles.
+that describes the influence of a material medium on the neutrino conversion, known as the MSW effect~\citep{MS}.
+In expression (\ref{eq:V-weak}), $G_F$ is the Fermi constant and $n_e\equiv n_e(x)$ is the electron number density.
+In our case, $n_e$ describes the Sun's and Earth's electron number profile.
 The complete Hamiltonian is then given by $\widetilde{H}^{(f)}=H^{(f)}+ V_W^{(f)}$, where the $\widetilde{}$ sign denotes the presence of a material medium.
-Plane wave solutions of the \Sch equation for this system are of the form $\Psi^{(f)}(t)= \exp \left(-i \widetilde{H}^{(f)} t \right) \Psi_0\ $.
-Considering the initial state $\Psi_0$ to be constituted only by electron (anti-)neutrinos\footnote{This condition is equivalent to $\Psi_0 = \left(\stackrel{1}{0}\right)$.}, one arrives at the {\it survival probability} $P_{ee}(t)\equiv|\Psi_0^{\dagger} \Psi^{(f)}(t)|^2$, which describes the probability that a neutrino is both produced and detected as an electron (anti-)neutrino.
 The simplest solution corresponds to the vacuum case ($VAC$), where $n_e\equiv 0$, and is given by:

 \eq{ P_{ee}\left(L,E\right) &=& 1 - \sin^2 2\theta \sin^2 \left( \frac{\Delta_{G}}{4E}L\right) }